ABDULSABOOR1995/Credit-Cart-Fraud-Detection--Kaggle-Project-/README.md

 <a id='h6.2'></a>
 #### 6.2.
 XGBoost:
 XGBoost is an algorithm that has recently been dominating applied machine learning and Kaggle competitions for structured or tabular data.
 XGBoost is an implementation of gradient boosted decision trees designed for speed and performance.
-So after Random Forest, we created XGBoost model to train our data.
-It followed same process that was followed by Random Forest before.
+So after Random Forest, we created the XGBoost model to train our data.
+It followed the same process that was followed by Random Forest before.

-First I applied <b> Grid Search</b> on XGB to find best hyperparametrs.
+First I applied <b>Grid Search</b> on XGB to find the best hyperparameters.

-After that I tried to apply cross validation on XGB, but it was taking too much time.
-So first, I reduced number of a subset of features.
-To reduce the number of subset of features, first I extracted most relevant features from XGBoost algo.
+After that, I tried to apply cross-validation on XGB, but it was taking too much time.
+So first, I reduced the number of a subset of features.
+To reduce the number of the subset of features, first I extracted the most relevant features from XGBoost algo.

 <br><br><br>
 ![Screenshot_79](https://user-images.githubusercontent.com/46135898/68550239-e4aa8100-0422-11ea-930a-6014a5a897af.png)
 <br><br><br>

-The above process reduced the number of subset of features, and then the new new subset was X11-X16.
+The above process reduced the number of a subset of features, and then the new subset was <b>X11-X16</b>
 <br><br><br>
 ![Screenshot_80](https://user-images.githubusercontent.com/46135898/68550242-e70cdb00-0422-11ea-857e-4187f7127136.png)
 <br><br><br>

-Then I applied <b>Grid Search </b> on new subset of features and they all were giving the accuracy of 0.94.
-So I selected subset that have minimum number of features(they are X13-X16) and applied cross validation on them.
-You can see the result of cross validation:
+Then I applied Grid Search on a new subset of features and they all were giving the accuracy of 0.94.
+So I selected a subset that has a minimum number of features(they are X13-X16) and applied cross-validation on them.
+You can see the result of cross-validation:
 <br><br><br>
 ![Screenshot_81](https://user-images.githubusercontent.com/46135898/68550243-e83e0800-0422-11ea-9126-fdbf465a8e7e.png)
 <br><br><br>

-Then we selected XGB hyperparametrs with best result.
+Then we selected XGB hyperparameters with the best result.

 <br><br><br>
 ![Screenshot_82](https://user-images.githubusercontent.com/46135898/68550244-e96f3500-0422-11ea-9a0c-da657bb04065.png)